 If there has been some confusion or misunderstanding about what the parties have agreed, what happens will depend on the status of the worker and how long they have been employed, as well as the impact of the disagreement.
-Any worker or employee might have a claim of unlawful discrimination because of the way they are being treated by the employer if they consider that the reason for it is their protected characteristic, in which case that will be the cause of action to pursue.
+Any worker or employee might have a claim of unlawful discrimination because of the way they are being treated by the employer, in which case that will be the cause of action to pursue.
 If the employer has not paid something that had been promised, eg proper notice, full wages or overtime, then both workers and employees may have a claim for damages for breach of contract.
-Employees who have been dismissed because of the disagreement will have a remedy where the circumstances bring them within one of the automatic unfair dismissal grounds set out by Acas.
+Employees who have been dismissed because of the disagreement will have a remedy where the circumstances bring them within one of the automatic unfair permit the employee to leave and claim constructive dismissal; this is not a decision to be taken lightly and it would be rare to advise any employee to do this.
+The law has always required a degree of flexibility from employees, particularly in small businesses, so a tribunal would have to be convinced that what was being expected went well beyond what the employee should have been asked to do.
+This might be because it looks to be completely outside their remit and/or they have insufficient training or the demand is altogether unreasonable.
+In addition, what has been agreed between the parties will often be a matter of oral evidence and it is notoriously difficult to rely on this; the evidence is usually a matter of one word against another.

-Other than in those circumstances, casuals or agency workers as well as employees who have been continuously employed for less than two years have little option but to live with it or leave and seek work elsewhere.
+Other than in those circumstances, casuals or agency workers and employees who have been continuously employed for less than two years have little option but to live with it or leave and seek work elsewhere.